annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/navigation/wizard.md

 **Create the wizard navigation**

-To ensure that all of the information the user enters is passed from step to step, you must create a [screen action](https://success.outsystems.com/Documentation/11/Reference/OutSystems_Language/Logic/Implementing_Logic/Logic_Elements/Screen_Action) for the **Previous** and **Next** navigation buttons.
+To ensure that all of the information the user enters is passed from step to step, you must create a screen action.

+) for the **Previous** and **Next** navigation buttons.

 1. Select the **Next** button.